Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Tooth decay and gum disease are the most common health problems caused by mouth bacteria.
 There is increasing evidence that bacteria in the mouth can cause problems in other parts of the body, however.

 Passages from both the respiratory system and the gastrointestinal system open into the throat.
 Mouth bacteria may pass into these passages.
-In addition, some bacteria can pass into the bloodstream through inflamed and bleeding areas on the gums and then invade other tissues.
+In addition, some of the organisms can pass into the bloodstream through inflamed and bleeding areas on the gums and then invade other tissues.

-Gum disease may lead to heart problems and strokes and might increase the risk of premature births.
+Gum disease may increase the risk of heart problems and strokes and might increase the risk of premature births.
 In addition, oral bacteria can cause lung infections and respiratory problems.

 Microbes in the Mouth: The Oral Microbiome